 Alaska Airlines Visa Signature® credit card

-The Alaska Airlines Visa Signature® Credit Card is a great option for travelers who want to earn extra miles for booking flights, as well as earn miles toward their next trip even while they're on the ground.
-The card has an annual fee of $0 introductory annual fee the first year, then $75, which is offset by an array of perks.
+The Alaska Airlines Visa Signature® credit card is a great option for travelers who want to earn extra miles for booking flights, as well as earn miles toward their next trip even while they're on the ground.
+The card has an annual fee of $75, which is offset by an array of perks.

-How to earn miles with the Alaska Airlines Visa Signature® Credit Card: Earn 50,000 bonus miles and Alaska's Famous Companion Fare™ from $121 ($99 plus taxes and fees from just $22).
-To qualify simply make purchases of $2,000 or more within the first 90 days of opening your account.
-You can also Earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases.
-And, your miles don't expire on active accounts.
+How to earn miles with the Alaska Airlines Visa Signature® credit card: Earn 40,000 bonus miles with this online offer.
+To qualify, make purchases of $2,000 or more within the first 90 days of opening your account.
+You can also Earn 3 miles for every $1 spent on eligible Alaska Airlines purchases, and 1 mile for every $1 spent on all other purchases.
 Other perks include a free checked bag for you and up to six guests, as well as the ability to purchase a companion fare ticket for $99 plus taxes and fees.

 Alaska Airlines Visa® Business card

-The Alaska Airlines Visa® Business credit card is a great tool for small-business owners who fly Alaska Airlines regularly.
+The Alaska Airlines Visa® Business card is a great tool for small-business owners who fly Alaska Airlines regularly.

-How to earn miles with the Alaska Airlines Visa® Business credit card: This card has an annual fee of $50 for the company and $25 per card.
-Get 40,000 bonus miles when you make at least $2,000 in purchases within the first 90 days of opening your account When using your card to buy Alaska Airlines flights, you earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases..
+How to earn miles with the Alaska Airlines Visa® Business card: This card has an annual fee of $50 for the company and $25 per card.
+Get 60,000 Bonus miles when you make at least $3,000 in purchases within the first 90 days of opening your account.
+When using your card to buy Alaska Airlines flights, you earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases..
 This card also includes a free checked bag for you and up to six guests.
 Great business travel perks also come with the card, including auto rental insurance, lost luggage assistance and $1 million in travel accident insurance.